roledxd/CookieStealer/README.md

 # Decoding:
 ```
-You can use SQLiteSpy to decode these files.
+You can use SQLiteSpy to decode the output files.
 ```

 # Logging: